ruuddejong-altran/python-c-cpp/docs/example_1.md

 ## spam.do_operation

-Finally, the `do_operation` function requires a callback function.
+Finally, the `do_operation` function.
+This requires a callback function.
 We start by defining the signatures of both the callback function and the `do_operation` function itself.
 The callback function signature is defined using